mishralikan88/Namaste-React-Updated_29_09_2024/NamasteReact_Laying_The_Foundation/readme.md

 ```

-# Passing Props to Components: Props allow you to pass dynamic data into components.
+# 6.Passing Props to Components: Props allow you to pass dynamic data into components.

 ```js